The homotopy type of the PL cobordism category. II: Fundamentals of spaces of PL manifolds

 Definition \ref{quasiPL} should be compared with that of a \textit{quasi-topological space} used by Gromov in \cite{Gr}.
-The main difference between the two notions is that in Definition \ref{quasiPL} we restrict to the category $\mathbf{PL}$, and the gluing condition is required only for locally finite families of closed PL subspaces.
-On the other hand, for a quasi-topological space, the gluing condition is required for all collections of arbitrary closed sets.
+In Definition \ref{quasiPL}, we restrict to the category $\mathbf{PL}$, and the gluing condition is required to hold for arbitrary locally finite families of closed PL subspaces.
+On the other hand, for a quasi-topological space, the corresponding gluing condition is required only for finite collections of closed subsets.
+Moreover, we point out that any quasi-PL space $\mathcal{F}$ is automatically a sheaf on PL spaces, i.e., the gluing condition described in (\ref{gluing.condition}) implies the analogous gluing condition for arbitrary open covers.
+This fact can be proven using standard triangulation techniques from PL topology and Lemma 2.1.6 from \cite{Jo}.